 Babel is a JavaScript toolchain, its main usage is converting ECMASCript 2015 and newer into older versions of JavaScript.
-The conversion to older versions is done to increase compatibility of JavaScript in older environments such as older browsers.
+This conversion is done to increase the compatibility of JavaScript in older environments such as older browsers.

-Babel has a suite of libraries used to work with JavaScript source code, each library relies on Babels AST definition [5].
-The AST specification Babel uses tries to stay as true to the ECMAScript standard as possible [10], which has made it a recommended parser to use for proposal transpiler implementations [26].
+Babel has a suite of libraries used to work with JavaScript source code, each library relies on Babel's AST definition [5].
+The AST specification Babel uses tries to stay as close to the ECMAScript standard as possible [10], which has made it a recommended parser to use for proposal transpiler implementations [28].
 A simple example of how source code parsed into an AST with Babel looks like can be seen in Figure 2.1.